chung-leong/react-seq/examples/transition/README.md

 `manageRoute` returns a [proxy object](https://github.com/chung-leong/array-router/blob/main/doc/arrayProxy.md), whose `screen` property is mapped to the first part of the path.
 When the path is "/alfa", `route.screen` will be "alfa".

-The function then enters the main loop, containing a [try-catch block](./src/main.js#L14):
+The function then enters an endless loop holding a [try-catch block](./src/main.js#L14):

 ```js
   for (;;) {